 4. Bristles or hairs (if any) of ovary and fruit only partly or weakly and slightly if at all curved at the tips; leaves various (mostly pinnate or deeply divided) but not once-palmately lobed; umbels in most species consisting of all bisexual flowers.

-5. Cauline leaves (at least the upper ones) pinnately or bipinnately divided into long linear-lanceolate lobes, grading into simple, at most shallowly lobed, basal leaves.
+5. Plants ± heterophyllous, cauline leaves (at least the upper ones) pinnately or bipinnately divided into long linear-lanceolate lobes, grading into simple, at most shallowly lobed, basal leaves.

 Pimpinella (in part)

-5. Cauline and basal leaves either both finely dissected or with definite leaflets mostly ca. 1 cm or more wide.
+5. Plants with all leaves similar, cauline and basal leaves (if present) either both finely dissected or with definite leaflets mostly ca. 1 cm or more wide.

 6. Leaves pinnate and with leaflets (or segments if dissected) less than 1 cm broad; introduced species, mostly in disturbed places.